troveski/FLORA/README.md

 ## 7. Example: MRI Dataset

-To test the environment and see a full run example, you can use the included **MRI dataset** together with the provided LoRA model.
+To test the environment and see a full run example, you can use the included **MRI dataset** together with the provided LoRA model. (they are inside the google drive)

 Run the following command: